cygni/cygni-competence-7-databases/redis/README.md

 OK
 ```

+Your assignment is to setup the password through the config file.
+Look at line 383 in the config file.

 ##### Command renaming

 Done through the config file.
-Look at line 407 in the configuration file.
+Look at line 398 in the configuration file.

 ```bash
 rename-command SET NEWSET